-In keeping with public health and safety, there are occasions when bathing beaches along the shoreline of this shellfish growing area are closed after rainfall.
-The Wreck Pond ocean outfall provides a perfect example of a shoreline area where precaution is taken (beaches are closed for 24 hrs. at the end of rain events with > 0.10" of rain or the rain causes an increased flow in storm drains and or closed for 48 hrs. with > 2.8" of rainfall in 24 hrs.) to protect bathers from indirect inputs due to stormwater sources after certain rain events.
+At the time this report was written, there were occasions when some A0NorthCent bathing beaches closed as a precautionary practice following rainfall.
+The Wreck Pond ocean outfall location was an example of this type of practice.
+Bathing beaches near this outfall underwent this type of precaution to protect bathers from indirect inputs due to stormwater sources after certain rain events where precaution was taken (beaches were closed for 24 hrs. at the end of rain events with > 0.10" of rain or the rain caused an increased flow in storm drains and or closed for 48 hrs. with > 2.8" of rainfall in 24 hrs.) to protect bathers from indirect inputs due to stormwater sources after certain sources after certain rain events.

-Four bathing beaches are involved in these precautionary closures.
-Those beaches are Brown and York Avenues, just north of the Wreck Pond Outfall, and Terrace and Beacon Blvd.
+Four bathing beaches were involved in these precautionary closures.
+Those beaches were Brown and York Avenues, just north of the Wreck Pond Outfall, and Terrace and Beacon Blvd.
 Beaches, which are just south of the Wreck Pond ocean discharge area.